baleashvar/my-recipe-app/README.md

-# task
-1. Assignment in React

-Installation:
-To Install-- node js --> refer this link --https://nodejs.org/en/download Create React App tool:
--------npx create-react-app my-app
-Navigate to the new project directory by typing:
--------cd my-app
-Start the development server by typing:
--------npm start
-You can refer to this Youtube link for Creating Reactjs Project --- https://youtu.be/av5fmpgEJSU TASK
 --------------------------
 Recipe Application
 --------------------------
+ You can refer to this Youtube link for Creating Reactjs Project-https://youtu.be/av5fmpgEJSU

 Steps:
 1. Set up your development environment.
 Install Node.js and create a new React project using create-react-app.